Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 - Query failures: 12% of requests

-Why it happened: We scaled the API servers but not the database.
-More servers = more connections.
-Hit the wall.
+Why it happens: The API servers scaled but the database did not.
+More servers = more connections — until it hits the wall.

 Step 2: First Fix — Connection Pooling